A topic from the subject of Biochemistry in Chemistry.

 Chemistry of Signal Transduction: A Hands-on Experiment

-Introduction: Signal transduction is a crucial process that enables cells to communicate and respond to various stimuli.
-In this experiment, we will demonstrate a simple experiment that highlights the chemical principles underlying signal transduction.
+Introduction: Signal transduction is a crucial process enabling cells to communicate and respond to various stimuli.
+This experiment demonstrates the chemical principles underlying signal transduction using the example of insulin's effect on glucose uptake.

 Materials: